 Although the entire batch of of XRP was generated at the time of its launch and no more will be generated, bitcoin’s much more limited supply makes that coin more scarce.
 That’s one reason bitcoin is worth $17,729.63 per coin, as of Dec.
 13, compared to $0.392 for XRP.

 XRP is also a centralized cryptocurrency, while bitcoin is decentralized.
 The former’s centralization allows for quicker transaction processing because it doesn’t require proof of work.
 Rather, it relies on a small network of nodes to validate each transaction.
 This can entail greater risk, though Ripple says it takes steps to keep its digital currency secure.

 Pros and Cons

-- Ripple has been in the crypto game long enough to have gained the trust of several prominent financial institutions.
-That trust makes them a safer investment relative to other cryptocurrencies.
+- Ripple has been in the crypto game long enough to have gained the trust of several prominent financial institutions and governments.
+That trust makes it a safer investment relative to other cryptocurrencies.

 - All the XRP tokens that ever will exist have already been created, and Ripple distributes them according to a predetermined schedule.
 That means no inflation.